scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 An original goal of the OSGeo-Live was to operate well on minimal hardware with broad support for common peripherals, and a license structure compatible with project goals.
-The XUbuntu version of Ubuntu Linux was chosen as a foundation, and it was been very successful.
+The XUbuntu version of Ubuntu Linux was chosen as a foundation, and it has been very successful.
 To this day, almost all applications operate easily in very modest RAM and disk space (with the notable exception of Java-based software which requires substantially more RAM).